Bar open late

 * Click here for rating key

 JCT.
-Kitchen & Bar Restaurant Review: In a redesign of this formerly closed-in space, the walls were blown out to admit light, while soft gray surfaces and lamp shade-shrouded ceiling fixtures supply a homey and inviting feel, although the ambience can get quite loud when the place is full.
-This establishment launched chef Ford Fry’s line-up of restaurants launched with JCT.
+Kitchen & Bar Restaurant Review: JCT.
+Kitchen & Bar launched chef Ford Fry’s line-up of restaurants launched with JCT.
 Kitchen & Bar, where Fry installed former sous chef Brian Horn as JCT's executive chef, replacing E.J.
-Hodgkinson (Woodfire Grill) in the kitchen.
-JCT turns out heaps of fried chicken; properly prepared, the bird is first brined and then soaked in buttermilk before being coated and fried.
-Meanwhile, stone-ground grits from Red Mule near Athens, Ga., underpin the shrimp and grits, the specific preparation for which varies with the seasons.
+Hodgkinson.
+The kitchen turns out heaps of fried chicken; properly prepared, the bird is first brined and then soaked in buttermilk before being coated and fried.
+Meanwhile, stone-ground grits from Red Mule near Athens, Georgia, underpin the shrimp and grits, the specific preparation for which varies with the seasons.
 Deviled eggs, fried oysters and other regional cuisine are additional options.
 Similarly seasonally driven are desserts.
 We prefer any that are fruit-based, such as caramel apple cake made with Georgia apples.
-Wines and beers are sourced world-wide; local labels include Red Hare lager, SweetWater and Terrapin.
+Wines and beers are sourced worldwide; local brew labels include Red Hare lager, SweetWater and Terrapin.
 As for wine, there are unusual varietals and off-beat regions scattered throughout the selections.
 Check out the nice section of dessert wines.
 Sunday supper ($26 per person) presents a plate of deviled eggs and biscuits followed by a salad; the meat and three sides are chosen for the table.
 Note: The place can get quite loud when full.